kkshivani18/terraform-learn/README.md

-# terraform-learn
+# Learning about Terraform

-Notes about Terraform.
+- Notes about Terraform